MarcoWorms/gpt-cli/README.md

-# ape-gpt
+# gpt-cli

-The `ape-gpt` CLI tool facilitates interactions between GPT (Generative Pre-trained Transformer) models and GitHub repositories.
+The GPT CLI tool facilitates interactions between GPT (Generative Pre-trained Transformer) models and GitHub repositories.
 It streamlines the process of cloning repositories, managing your OpenAI API key, and sending prompts to GPT using the contents of the cloned repositories.

 ## Installation